Kotlin Help

 void*

-struct libnative_KType; typedef struct libnative_KType libnative_KType; typedef struct { libnative_KNativePtr pinned; } libnative_kref_example_Object; typedef struct { libnative_KNativePtr pinned; } libnative_kref_example_Clazz;
+struct libnative_KType; typedef struct libnative_KType libnative_KType; /// Automatically generated type definitions typedef struct { libnative_KNativePtr pinned; } libnative_kref_example_Object; typedef struct { libnative_KNativePtr pinned; } libnative_kref_example_Clazz;

-As you can see from these definitions, the Kotlin object Object is mapped into libnative_kref_example_Object, and Clazz is mapped into libnative_kref_example_Clazz.
-Both structs contain nothing but the pinned field with a pointer, the field type libnative_KNativePtr is defined as void* above.
+As you can see from these definitions, Kotlin types are mapped using the same pattern: Object is mapped to libnative_kref_example_Object, and Clazz is mapped to libnative_kref_example_Clazz.
+All structs contain nothing but the pinned field with a pointer.
+The field type libnative_KNativePtr is defined as void* earlier in the file.

-There is no namespaces support in C, so the Kotlin/Native compiler generates long names to avoid any possible clashes with other symbols in the existing native project.
+Since C doesn't support namespaces, the Kotlin/Native compiler generates long names to avoid any possible clashes with other symbols in the existing native project.

-The code reads as follows.
-You have the libnative_ExportedSymbols structure, which defines all the functions that Kotlin/Native and our library provides us.
+The libnative_ExportedSymbols structure defines all the functions provided by Kotlin/Native and your library.
 It uses nested anonymous structures heavily to mimic packages.
 The libnative_ prefix comes from the library name.

 Your library functions

-Let's take a look at the kotlin.root.example field, it mimics the package structure of our Kotlin code with a kotlin.root. prefix.
+Let's take a look at the separate structure declarations used in your library.
+The libnative_kref_example field mimics the package structure of your Kotlin code with a libnative_kref. prefix:

-There is a constructor in the Clazz field (aka kotlin.root.example.Clazz.Clazz), which is the constructor function to create an instance of the Clazz.
+There is a constructor in the Clazz field (aka libnative_kref_example_Clazz_Clazz), which acts as the constructor function to create an instance of the Clazz.

-Kotlin object Object is accessible as kotlin.root.example.Object.
-There is the _instance function to get the only instance of the object.
+The Kotlin object Object is accessible as libnative_kref_example_Object.
+The _instance function retrieves the only instance of the object.

 Properties are translated into functions.
-The get_ and set_ prefix is used to name the getter and the setter functions respectively.
+The get_ and set_ prefixes name the getter and the setter functions, respectively.
 For example, the read-only property globalString from Kotlin is turned into a get_globalString function in C.

-Global functions forInts, forFloats, or strings are turned into the functions pointers in the kotlin.root.example anonymous struct.
+Global functions forFloats, forIntegers, and strings are turned into functions pointers in the libnative_kref_example anonymous struct.

 Entry point